 Purple represents the royal majesty of God.
 Trumpets again proclaim the coronation of the king, this time the King of kings (Rev 17:14; 19:16).
-The cry goes up, to sing about.
-We have been redeemed to the praise of his glory (Eph 1:6, 12, 14).

-"The kingdom of the world has become the kingdom of our Lord and of his Messiah, and he will reign for ever and ever."
-(Rev 11:15)
+The cry goes up, "The kingdom of the world has become the kingdom of our Lord and of his Christ, and he shall reign forever and ever" (Rev 11:15).

 In Revelation John sees an innumerable multitude from all nations gathered in heaven singing praise to God and the Lamb (Rev 7:9-10).
 In the window we see God's people gathered as a community with harp and lyre singing praise to God.
 God's people are a people who sing, both here and in heaven.
-We have been given much
+We have been given much to sing about.
+We have been redeemed to the praise of his glory.
+Therefore we rejoice.